CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Experiments

-We further evaluate \codetool on MultiPL-MBPP and Ag-LiveCodeBench-X, with the results shown in \autoref{tab:MBPP} and \autoref{tab:LiveCodeBench}.
-On these two benchmarks, we only compare against the Vanilla methods.
-The experiments again demonstrate that \codetool effectively reduces the performance gap between high- and low-resource PLs, with larger gaps leading to greater gains, as observed on Qwen1.5B, and Llama3 3B.
+We further evaluate \codetool on MultiPL-MBPP and Ag-LiveCodeBench-X, with the results shown in \autoref{tab:table2}.
+We compare \codetool against the aforementioned baselines.
+The experimental results further demonstrate that \codetool consistently outperforms these baseline methods across various benchmarks, models, and PLs.